bistro-its-berkeley/BISTRO/README.md

 - You will need to execute the following from PowerShell.
 - If you get a file not found exception, then you may need to add a shared folder
   1. `docker-machine stop`
-  2. `VBoxManage sharedfolder add default --name /BeamCompetitions --hostpath <absolute_path_to>\BeamCompetitions --automount`
+  2. `VBoxManage sharedfolder add default --name /BISTRO --hostpath <absolute_path_to>\BISTRO --automount`
      - Or add from the VirtualBox UI from the VM's Settings
      - `--readonly` can be added if desired
   3. `docker-machine start`
-  4. Now instead of using the absolute path you can use `/BeamCompetitions` as the starting point in the below `-v` argument
+  4. Now instead of using the absolute path you can use `/BISTRO` as the starting point in the below `-v` argument

 To run a container based on the image containing the BISTRO framework, users need to specify the submission folder and output folder and then run the following command (subsititute <x> as appropriate, keeping in mind that there are sample submission inputs in the root of this repo i.e., `/submission-inputs`).
 For example, you may run

-`docker run -v <absolute_path_to_submission_inputs>:/submission-inputs:ro -v /home/ubuntu/BeamCompetitions/fixed-data:/fixed-data:rw -v <path_to_output_root>:/output:rw beammodel/beam-competition:0.0.4.2-SNAPSHOT --config fixed-data/sf_light/urbansim-25k.conf`
+`docker run -v <absolute_path_to_submission_inputs>:/submission-inputs:ro -v /home/ubuntu/BISTRO/fixed-data:/fixed-data:rw -v <path_to_output_root>:/output:rw beammodel/beam-competition:0.0.4.2-SNAPSHOT --config fixed-data/sf_light/urbansim-25k.conf`

 to execute the sf light scenario with accessibility KPI enabled based on urbansim-25k.conf file.
 You can change your basic inputs such as number of iterations through conf files.